Innhold er ikke tilgjengelig i valgt språk enda

 Many projects really need the extra flexibility and control provided by frontend based HTML rendering.
 A progressive web app is an example where this is an absolute requirement.
 I have seen many projects using Angular or React just because everybody does that.
 It can certainly be overkill for simple company internal applications.
 I have previously in projects used JSP or JSF for backend rendering.
 I think Thymeleaf is a more modern, simpler and better approach, in particular combined with Spring Boot and Spring MVC.

-The goal is to make this as simple as possible where the user enters text in an input window.
+The original goal was to make this as simple as possible where the user enters text in an input window.
 An option is to use markdown like this readme.md file, since it is simpler than RTF and uses less space.
-Perhaps the system will support both formats.
+Perhaps the system will support both formats in the future.
 Editors, both outside of this project or included in this project can be used.